HenriTeinturier/ScrapEmbeddingNextjsDoc/readme.md

 - Create array with texts and fileName and save it to a json file (texts.json)
 - tokenized all texts and save it to a json file (textsTokens.json)
+- Split the tokenized text in max 500 tokens and save it to a json file (textsTokensSplited.json)
+- embedding the splited tokenized text and save it to a json file (textsTokensSplitedEmbedding.json)
+- save the embedding data to the database